open-telemetry/opentelemetry.io/content/en/blog/2022/apisix.md

         - "9090:9090"
   ```

-It should be noted that demo-client.environment.DEMO_SERVER_ENDPOINT needs to be changed to your Apache APISIX address, and ensure that it can be accessed normally in the container.
+It should be noted that `demo-client.environment.DEMO_SERVER_ENDPOINT` needs to
+be changed to your Apache APISIX address, and ensure that it can be accessed
+normally in the container.

 Of course, you can also deploy Apache APISIX through `docekr-compose.yaml`.
+For
-For details, please refer to the Apache APISIX official documentation.
+details, please refer to the [Apache APISIX official documentation](https://apisix.apache.org/docs/apisix/how-to-build/#installation-via-docker).

 ### Step 3: Verify the Outputs

-After the redeployment is completed, you can access the Jaeger UI or Zipkin UI to see that the Span of APISIX is included in the Trace, as shown below:
+After the redeployment is completed, you can access the Jaeger UI or Zipkin UI
+to see that the Span of APISIX is included in the Trace, as shown below:

 ![Jaeger UI](/img/apisix/jaeger-ui-3.png)

 ![Zipkin UI](/img/apisix/zipkin-ui-2.png)

-When demo-server is not instrumented, you can still getting visibility of the demo-server behavior by enabling this plugin.
-Although this is not a typical case, it is a poor-man substitute of a real instrumentation of demo-server and provides a lot of value.
+When demo-server is not instrumented, you can still getting visibility of the
+demo-server behavior by enabling this plugin.
+Although this is not a typical
+case, it is a poor-man substitute of a real instrumentation of demo-server and
+provides a lot of value.

 ![upstream-not-instrumented](/img/apisix/upstream-not-instrumented.png)

-When the request does not reach the demo-server, the output would not include the span of demo-server.
+When the request does not reach the demo-server, the output would not include
+the span of demo-server.

 ![demo-server disconneted](/img/apisix/demo-server-disconnected.png)

 ## Disable the Plugin

-If you do not need trace collection of a route temporarily, you only need to modify the route configuration and delete the part of `opentelemetry` under `plugins` in the configuration.
+If you do not need trace collection of a route temporarily, you only need to
+modify the route configuration and delete the part of `opentelemetry` under
+`plugins` in the configuration.

-If you enabled `opentelemetry` globally by binding Global Rules, you can remove the configuration of the `opentelemetry` global plugin.
+If you enabled `opentelemetry` globally by binding Global Rules, you can remove
+the configuration of the `opentelemetry` global plugin.

-Please note that disabling the `opentelemetry` plugin only results in disconnecting the APISIX span, the client and server spans will remain connected.
+Please note that disabling the `opentelemetry` plugin only results in
+disconnecting the APISIX span, the client and server spans will remain
+connected.

 ## Summary

-After Apache APISIX integrates OpenTelemetery, it can easily connect with most mainstream Trace systems on the market with the help of OpenTelemetry's rich plug-ins.
-In addition, Apache APISIX has also implemented SkyWalking and Zipkin native standard protocol plug-ins, and is also actively cooperating with major communities to create a more powerful ecosystem.
+After Apache APISIX integrates OpenTelemetery, it can easily connect with many
+Trace systems on the market.
+Apache APISIX is also actively cooperating with
+communities to create a more powerful ecosystem.

-Apache APISIX is also currently working on additional plugins to support integration with more services, so if you're interested, feel free to start a discussion thread in our [GitHub Discussion](https://github.com/apache/apisix/discussions) or communicate via the [mailing list](https://apisix.apache.org/docs/general/subscribe-guide).
+Apache APISIX is also currently working on additional plugins to support
+integration with more services, so if you're interested, feel free to start a
+discussion thread in our [GitHub Discussion](https://github.com/apache/apisix/discussions)
+or communicate via the [mailing list](https://apisix.apache.org/docs/general/subscribe-guide).